Hospitality & Travel Resume Guidelines

 1. Writing the Job Description Section

 The US travel and tourism industry in the USA has 25 sub-sectors, but accommodation, air travel, and food services account for more than 50% of jobs.
 Be specific about the sector that you are in and highlight the primary purpose of your role, as well as, the five most important duties under each position you have held during the last decade.
-If you are in travel, hiring managers would be interested in knowing what your trip planning and coordination skills are in terms of bookings, itineraries and client services.
-For someone employed in air travel competencies in-flight services, catering, checking in procedures, security checks, emergency procedures and keeping passengers safe, fed and comfortable, is generally the main purpose of the role.
-Moving to food services you may indicate if you are employed as the back of house (think Chef, Kitchen Manager) or Front of House (restaurant manager, waiter, barista), and then explain your talents in preparing dishes, overseeing kitchen operations, welcoming patrons or managing the day to day operations of the establishment.
+If you are in travel, hiring managers would be interested in knowing your trip planning and coordination skills in terms of bookings, itineraries, and client services.
+For someone employed in air travel competencies in-flight services, catering, checking in procedures, security checks, emergency procedures, and keeping passengers safe, fed and comfortable, is generally the main purpose of the role.
+Moving to food services you may indicate if you are employed as the back of the house (think Chef, Kitchen Manager) or Front of House (restaurant manager, waiter, barista), and then explain your talents in preparing dishes, overseeing kitchen operations, welcoming patrons or managing the day-to-day operations of the establishment.

-2. Travel & Hospitality Skills to Highlight on your Resume
+2. Hospitality & Travel Resume Skills to Highlight

 3. These details should appear on your resume

 - The locations or regions you are willing to work in